B1QUAD/python-tutorial/README.md

 print('%s - %d' % ('foo', 42)) # prints "foo - 42"
 ```

-Use of this style of formatting is discourage in favor of the two newer methods.
+Use of this style of formatting is discouraged in favor of the two newer methods.

 ## .format